alex88ridolfi/Dracula/README.md

 3) Preparation of solution and TOA file: try finding the timing solution manually!

-* You should have an initial ephemeris (parfile) and set of TOAs (timfile).
+* You should have an initial ephemeris (parfile) and set of TOAs (timfile), preferably all produced with the same profile for each back-end/telescope.
 The files 47TucAA.tim and 47TucAA.par are examples of this, which you can run to test the script.
 In the best case, for each observation, you should have at least 3 TOAs, and the observations should appear preferably ordered in time for each back-end/telescope.

 * In the parfile (optional): replace what you have after the CLOCK statement by UNCORR (see file 47TucAA.par).
 This will speed up the calculations by more than one order of magnitude, because most of the work of TEMPO is actually calculating and applying the clock corrections.
 You will lose a bit of precision, but this should not be problematic provided the clock corrections are small relative to your timing precision.